What the Hell Are Jon Gruden and the NFL's Raiders Doing Right Now?

 Cap management was also involved here, as the Raiders saved just over $7.7 million in cap space by releasing Crabtree, according to Spotrac.
 But those savings were transferred over to Nelson with his two-year deal worth $15 million, as first reported by his former teammate James Jones.
 Which means the Raiders are making a statement: They believe the former Packer is a better use of their money and precious cap space.

 Which is bizarre thinking since Nelson is a soon-to-be 33-year-old (in May) who flatlined in 2017.
-Crabtree, meanwhile, is two years younger (he’ll turn 31 shortly after the 2018 season begins), and as NFL Research noted, he has his name in the same sentence as Antonio Brown over the past there years:
+Crabtree, meanwhile, is two years younger (he'll turn 31 shortly after the 2018 season begins), and he has his name in the same sentence as Antonio Brown over the past three years, as NFL Research noted:

 NFL Research @NFLResearch